cereniyim/fraud-detection-app/README.md

 While working on the challenge I kept my focus on having a reasonably working anomaly detection MVP product with a readable and high-quality code, within the more or less specified time-box.

-Querying for every transaction on Ethereum Mainnet seemed suboptimal since they also include token mints, burns or internal contract calls and so on.
+Querying for every transaction on Ethereum Mainnet seemed suboptimal since a transaction can also be a mint, burn or contract creation and so on.
 So, I started by narrowing down the problem scope to use ERC20 token transfers only.

 Moreover, since "better than a random" model is emphasized in the requirements, I only included 2 features: the value of the transaction per token and gas cost.
 Gas cost is calculated by multiplying the effective gas price and gas used by transaction.

 ### Alchemy as the source data provider
-I  explored several data source providers Alchemy and Etherscan to get token transfer transactions.
+I  explored several data source providers (Alchemy and Etherscan) to get token transfer transactions.
 I chose Alchemy API because it offers endpoints for efficient querying and filtering of Ethereum transactions.

 I used [getAssetTransfers](https://docs.alchemy.com/reference/alchemy-getassettransfers) endpoint to get ERC20 token transfers.
 I also excluded internal transactions so that I